Spurling's test

 The Spurling test is a medical maneuver used to assess nerve root pain (also known as radicular pain).

+Procedure

 The patient rotates their head to the affected side and extends their neck, while the examiners applies downward pressure to the top of the patient's head.

-A positive Spurling's sign is when the pain arising in the neck radiates in the direction of the corresponding dermatome ipsilaterally.
+A positive Spurling's sign is characterized by neck pain that radiates along the corresponding dermatome ipsilaterally.
 It is a type of cervical compression test.

 Patients with a positive Spurling's sign can present with a variety of symptoms, including pain, numbness and weakness.
 In addition to the clinical history, the neurological examination may show signs suggesting a cervical radiculopathy.

 Indications

 The Spurling test is used during a spinal or neck examination to aid in the diagnosis and assessment of cervical radiculopathy.
 It should be used to assess patients with radicular symptoms.
 The results of this test can guide a clinician when considering further imaging and necessary steps needed to make a proper diagnosis.

 However, caution should be used when assessing patients with acute cervical injuries, critically ill patients, and those with other neoplastic or infectious processes.
 Cervical instability is also a reason to avoid performing this medical maneuver.